-Skip to main content
+Skip to content

 Rate Limits

 Rate limits protect the service and ensure fair usage.
-Limits are defined per plan tier and vary by model.
+Limits are defined per plan and vary by model.

 • TPM (Tokens per Minute) — Maximum number of input tokens processed per minute